zachalig/ugamarcomm-gitbook/processes/updating-sso-for-uga-websites-and-services.md

 ### Pantheon Dashboard

 * Contact Pantheon and send them the Stage Metadata URL

-* WordPress Websites
+### WordPress Websites

-  * Submit an SSO integration ticket to EITS through uga.teamdynamix.
+* Submit an SSO integration ticket to EITS through uga.teamdynamix.com
 * They will send a testable link using the stage metadata

-* TinyURL
+### TinyURL

-  * dev.t.uga.edu already uses the sso.stage.uga.edu URL which links to the Stage Metadata so test it on there and if it works then great.
+* --dev.t.uga.edu already uses the sso.stage.uga.edu URL which links to the Stage Metadata so test it on there and if it works then great.--
+* t.uga.edu is now routed and managed through Bit.ly.
+SSO and everything else for it is no longer under webdev's care as of 2025.

 ## What do I do if there's an error?